 Depending on pain medication doesn’t make you an addict.
 It’s a routine part of ongoing therapy with opiates, for a number of people.
-People use Fentanyl, or a Fentanyl patch for an ongoing period to deal with serious pain or to break through cancer pain.
+People use Fentanyl, or a Fentanyl patch for an ongoing period to deal with serious pain or to breakthrough cancer pain.
 The body becomes used to the medication.
-With tolerance comes higher dosages, as the body need more and more of the drug to produce the same effect over time.
+With tolerance comes higher dosages, as the body needs more and more of the drug to produce the same effect over time.
 If a person stops taking Fentanyl abruptly, they will experience withdrawal symptoms.
 Physical Fentanyl dependency does not pose a problem if patients take the drug within the prescribed guidelines.

 What is Fentanyl?

 Fentanyl, a narcotic, is an extremely effective pain reliever.
 However, its potency can lead to habitual use or abuse.
-Physicians should prescribe Fentanyl only for patients already tolerant to opiates of a similar strength.
+Physicians should prescribe Fentanyl only for patients already tolerant to opiates of similar strength.
 A doctor should closely monitor all patients who are taking this medication to make sure the dosage is correct and that Fentanyl dependency doesn’t arise.
 Coming off Fentanyl should also be closely supervised.
 A doctor should closely monitor those who have become dependent.
 However, some people will require opiate detox to manage withdrawal and detox safely.

 Once a Fentanyl Dependency Sets in, Withdrawal Symptoms May Include:

 - Body aches